semaphoreci/book-cicd-docker-kubernetes/chapters/07-tutorial-clouds.md

   - Sign up or log in to your account on [digitalocean.com](https://www.digitalocean.com).
   - Create a *New Project*.
   - Create a *Kubernetes* cluster: select the latest version and choose one of the available regions.
 Name your cluster “semaphore-demo-cicd-kubernetes”.
-  -  While DigitalOcean is working on the cluster, go to *API* menu and generate a *Personal Access Token* with Read & Write permissions.
+  -  While DigitalOcean is working on the cluster, go to the *API* menu and generate a *Personal Access Token* with Read & Write permissions.

 Next, create a Container Registry with the following actions: